keyacd/NCRC-HMDA-Template-Interface/README.md

 # NCRC HMDA Template Interface (version 3.0)
 +A program that automates the process of filling out the NCRC HMDA Template.
--Created By: Darien Keyack, for NCRC (http://www.ncrc.org/) *Last Updated: 8/18/2016
+- Created By: Darien Keyack, for NCRC (http://www.ncrc.org/) *Last Updated: 8/18/2016
 # Instructions
 *Go to https://github.com/keyacd/NCRC-HMDA-Template-Interface, select Clone or Download, then Download ZIP.
 Once the files are downloaded, unzip them.